tinydice/cryptoutils/README.md

 1. input:
     * If you enter a mnemonic.
 DO NOT run this script on a device that has been or will ever connect to the internet.
 (Unless you are willing to lose all funds).
     * If you enter a blank input.
 DO NOT use any wallet derived to store funds (Unless you are willing to lose all funds).
-2. wallet_types: While the same public key is used
+2. wallet_types: While the same public key is used to derive all three deposit address formats availible in this code - each deposit address format is to be considered a unique wallet.
 3. is_private:
     * Since private key WIFs are still calculated (and just not printed if is_private = True).
 Do not think of this as a security feature - input warnigns still apply.
 4. I am not legally responsible for the loss of funds resulting in the misuse of any python code in this repository.